+(There is a video in this post as well!)
 To butterfly the pork loin, use a sharp knife to make a horizontal cut about one-third of the way up from the bottom of the loin.
 Flip open the thicker, top flap (like opening a book).
 Then, take the knife and cut another horizontal line through the thicker part of the loin to open it up even more (like a trifold).
 You should now have a flat surface of meat that will hold the flavor of the Jalapeno Popper Pork Loin.
-Put a piece of plastic wrap over the laid out pork loin and pound it out to about a 1/3 inch thickness all the way around.
+Put a piece of plastic wrap over the laid-out pork loin and pound it out to about a 1/3-inch thickness all the way around.
 The more even the loin is, the more evenly it will cook.
 Season both sides with salt and pepper before you start stuffing it.

 How to Stuff and Roll your Jalapeno Popper Pork Loin

 Once the pork loin has been butterflied and pounded to an even thickness, it’s time to load it with flavor!
 First, layer the loin with the cooked bacon.
 Next, spread the cream cheese/ranch seasoning mixture over the bacon.
 Top that with the shredded cheese and jalapenos.
 It’s ready to roll!
 Roll up the pork loin, making sure you wrap up all that goodness inside!
 Then, using cooking twine, tie the rolled pork loin up to hold in all the ingredients.
 I used four pieces of the twine if that helps.